chaudhary-amit/acwebsite/content/authors/admin/_index.md

 ---

+My research interest lies in cryptocurrencies and blockchain technologies focused on Decentralized Finance (DeFi), analyses of incentives in protocols, cryptocurrency adoption, smart contracts, and tokenomics.
-I work at the intersection of crypto, finance, economics, and tech.

-Previously, I have worked in quantitative roles in TradFi firms like JPMorgan Chase and ICICI bank.
-I begin my career as a computational fluid dynamics engineer.
+I am currently leading the research and development of DeFi protocols and spearheading the design of blockchain economic models at [Polygon](https://polygon.technology/).
+Previously I have worked in quantitative roles in traditional finance firms like [JPMorgan Chase](https://www.jpmorganchase.com/) and [ICICI bank](https://www.icicibank.com/).
+I started my career as a computational fluid dynamics engineer at [Ansys](https://www.ansys.com/en-gb/products/fluids/ansys-fluent).

+I hold a PhD in Economics from the University of Warwick, an MA in economics from the Delhi School of Economics, and a Bachelor of Technology from IIT Kanpur.

+My research shows that transparent [quantitative models](/publication/market_risk/) can be built to make the DeFi protocols financially stable.
+The risk assessment simulations can be used to design better DeFi protocols e.g. [liquidation](/publication/toxic_liquidations/) logic in Lending protocols.
+I have worked on [stablecoins](/publication/vox_stablecoin/) design.
+My work shows how blockchain scaling solutions make [decentralized exchanges](/publication/dex_polygon/) a viable alternative to CLOB-based centralized exchanges.
+My research also explores the fundamental determinant of [interest rates](publication/compound_carry_trade/) in the cryptocurrency market.
+I am  working on the incentive design of a multi-chain ecosystem with exponential scaling capacity that aims to provide a decentralized internet infrastructure.

 <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_amit_chaudhary.pdf" "newtab" >}}resumé{{< /staticref >}}.*/}} -->